MicrosoftDocs/SupportArticles-docs/support/previous-versions/configmgr/troubleshoot-advanced-client-push-installation-issues.md

 ### SMS Advanced Client doesn't receive a policy after installation

 This issue occurs when the SMS management point is not installed or is not functioning.
-More information about this issue is available in the [Troubleshooting management point issues](#troubleshooting-management-point-issues) section.
+More information about this issue is available in the [Troubleshoot management point issues](#troubleshoot-management-point-issues) section.

 ### SMS Advanced Clients are not installed on secondary sites